wilsonzlin/wilsonl.in-docs/src/ooml/_common/Introduction/Environment, setup, and usage.md

 Alternatively, ooml also available as a package on [npm](https://www.npmjs.com/package/ooml) and [yarn](https://yarn.fyi/ooml) (both point to the same package).
 The ooml.js file is located at `dist/ooml.js` in the package; it is already minified and optimised, and can be loaded directly in the browser. ooml is compatible with most bundling and loader tools.

-Directions for compiling ooml.js from source is described on the [project's README on GitHub](https://github.com/lerouche/ooml).
+Directions for compiling ooml.js from source can be found on the [project's README on GitHub](https://github.com/lerouche/ooml).

 ooml has no dependencies, and does not require the use of any specific tool or toolchain.
-However, ooml's requirement that all classes be declared in one tag may not be desired.
+However, ooml's requirement that all classes be declared in one file may not be desired.
 To help with this, [zc](https://wilsonl.in/zc/) (another project) is a preprocessor that can combine multiple files and run optimisations, essentially acting as a bundler.
-This allows a namespace declaration to be broken up into separate, self-containing files.
+This allows a namespace declaration to be broken up into separate, self-containing folders and/or files.
+This is described on the [Using with zc](https://wilsonl.in/ooml/guides/using-with-zc/) ooml guide.